NSW Mining HSEC Conference and Awards Dinner | Monday 25 - Tuesday 26 July 2022

 The Fund has benefited Stratford Coal and the local business community, providing skilled local workers.
 In addition, the broader community has benefited from local employment opportunities.

-Revival of the West Wyalong Advocate Newspaper
+Revival of the West Wyalong Advocate Newspaper - WINNER!

 When the 126-year-old West Wyalong Advocate announced it would close its doors in December 2020, it was a devastating blow for the district.
 The community lost its local voice and a key custodian of the town’s history.